Glenn Turner

+In New Zealand domestic cricket, Turner represented Otago between 1964 and 1976, as well as Northern Districts in 1976/1977.
+He also represented Worcestershire in English county cricket from 1967 to 1982.

+Turner served as the coach of New Zealand between 1985 and 1987, and for the second time between 1995 and 1996.

 Early life

 Glenn Turner was born at Dunedin in 1947 and went to Otago Boys' High School, where he became serious about playing cricket.
 He played for the school between 1962 and 1964.
 He admitted that he spent so much time playing sport that he neglected his studies.
 He played a trial match for Otago against Southland in Invercargill where he scored 105 not out.
 This innings helped him get selected for the Otago team to play in the Plunket Shield at the age of 17.

 His brothers are poet Brian Turner and golfer Greg Turner.
 His wife Dame Sukhi Turner, whom he met while touring India in 1969, is a former mayor of Dunedin.

 Domestic career

-Glenn Turner made his first class debut for Otago against Canterbury at Carisbrook in 1964.
+Turner made his first class debut for Otago against Canterbury at Carisbrook in 1964.
 He scored 126 runs that season averaging 14 per innings.
 He was a very slow scorer of runs at that stage.
 In one innings he scored 21 runs in 235 minutes.
 His second season of first class cricket in 1965–66, he finished second in the averages with 330 runs at an average of 47.14.
 In his third season of first class cricket for Otago in 1966–67, he scored 224 runs at an average of 22.4 per innings.
 Turner had trials with Warwickshire, Worcestershire, Lancashire, Middlesex, and Surrey and gained a contract with Worcestershire.
 He played two games for Worcestershire in 1967 and in the following season (1968) he played 25 first class games for them scoring 1182 runs at 28.82 with one century (106 against Middlesex).
 He had a quieter 1969 season scoring only 502 runs and failing to score a century.

 In 1970, Glenn Turner had his best season in first class cricket for Worcestershire.
 He chose to play more aggressively and scored 2379 runs which included 10 centuries and 9 fifties at an average of 61 runs.
 He was described by Tom Graveney that season as "He suddenly found the confidence to play his shots".
 Wisden named him as one of their Players of the Year.
 His 2379 runs that year also made him the highest run scorer for the English season.

 Glenn Turner made his mark on the first-class cricket scene, particularly with Worcestershire in the English county championship.
 In all, he played 455 first-class matches, amassing 34,346 runs at 49.70, including 103 centuries making him one of a select few to score a "century of centuries", one of only four non-English cricketers to do so (the others being Donald Bradman, Zaheer Abbas and Viv Richards).